-- There was no lead limit for lead in a children's product. - There was a limit for lead in the paint and surface coatings of children's products.
+- There was no lead limit for childrens' products. - There was a limit for lead in the paint and surface coatings of children's products.
 It was established in the 1970's and was set at an unacceptably high 600 ppm. - There were millions of children's products recalled before passage of the CPSIA, especially in 2007, because they contained excessive levels of lead.
 These recalls included popular toys with childhood icons such as Thomas the Tank Engine and Elmo.